MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/test-analyze-no-keyboard-support.md

     })
     ```

-   Using a `click` event listener to run code when a button is used is good practice, because a `click` event fires both on mouse pointer and keyboard interaction.
-However, the **Donate** button is implemented by using a `<div>` HTML element which can't be focused with the keyboard.
-The `click` event only runs when you use a mouse or another source of a `click` event, such as a special button available on some keyboards.
+Using a `click` event listener to run code when a button is used is a good practice, because a `click` event fires both on mouse pointer and keyboard interaction.
+However, the **Donate** button is implemented by using a `<div>` HTML element, which can't be focused with the keyboard.
+The `click` event only runs when you use a mouse or another source of a `click` event, such as a special button that's available on some keyboards.

 This is a classic example where JavaScript was added to recreate the functionality that `<button>` elements provide natively.
 Simulating the functionality of buttons by using `<div>` elements ended up producing an inaccessible experience.